divyanshu013/blog/content/blog/functional-programming-constructs/index.md

 #### Side effects

-Its impossible to do anything useful in a software without doing any side effects, the existence or non existence of such a software would be equivalent.
+It is impossible to do anything useful in a software without causing any side effects, the existence or non existence of such a software would be equivalent.
 Instead, functional programming encourages us to make such side effects **more obvious** and **isolated**.

 One of the ways of achieving this is by **favoring pure functions over impure**.
-A pure function doesn't rely on external factors and doesn't cause any side effects.
+A pure function neither relies on any external factors nor causes any side effects.
 Side effects are instead isolated and handled with impure functions.
 For example:

 ```js
 // a pure function - no side effects